Buam/nolimits2-csv-exporter/README.md

 This can be especially useful for custom track and is achieved by extracting the spline out of the model file of a light-pattern-creator export (a Lightwave-object file).

+This is the equivalent of using "Export track spline" with Nolimits 2 professional, however, the spline will not be identical as you cannot choose the spacing of the vertices with this solution.

 ## How to use

 1. [Download](https://github.com/Buam/nolimits2-csv-exporter) the latest release.